Who Is Vera Wang?

 Vera Wang was a senior fashion editor at Vogue for 15 years and then a design director for Ralph Lauren.
-She designed her own wedding dress, then opened a bridal boutique and soon launched her own signature collection.
+After designing her own wedding dress, she opened a bridal boutique and soon launched her own signature collection.
 Now hugely popular, she has a large Hollywood following and also designs lingerie, jewelry and home products.

 Upon her graduation from college, in 1971, Wang shelved her skating career and began working for Vogue magazine.
 Within a year, at the age of 23, Wang was promoted to senior fashion editor.
 She held that title for the next 15 years.
-In 1987, she left Vogue to take a job as design director for accessories at Ralph Lauren.
+In 1987, she left Vogue to take a job as a design director for accessories at Ralph Lauren.

 Foray into Fashion Design

 In 1989, Wang wed longtime boyfriend Arthur Becker.
 Frustrated with the slim selection of existing bridal wear, she sketched her own design and commissioned a dressmaker to tailor the elaborate gown at a cost of $10,000.
 The following year, with some financial backing from her father, Wang opened her own bridal boutique in the upscale Carlyle Hotel on Madison Avenue in New York City.